ketkiambekar/face-recognition/Readme.md

 **Face Identification:** Spotting a human face in an image. <br>
 **Face Recognition:** Determining which individual the face belongs to.

-In this project: we use the image recognition functionality in the 'face-recognition' python library.
+TL;DR: In this project, we use the image recognition functionality in the 'face-recognition' python library.
+We feed an unknown facial image to program and it learns to identify the face in other images.

 **Steps:** <br>
 1) Capture the face encodings of Known images. <br>